Zamiell/isaac-faq/misc/Blog-Response.md

 Of course, this logic only makes sense when your brain it thinking in Lua-mode.
 Once you start to think in TypeScript, it doesn't make a whiff of a difference what the transpiled output looks like, because all you are doing is reading the TypeScript code.
 Lua is **not the source code**, TypeScript is, and all that matters is the source code.
 So this is not something that anyone should be reasonably concerned with.

 However, there is one big caveat that we have to discuss.
 When runtime errors occur, the Isaac log file will tell you the line of Lua that the error happened on.
 This means that IsaacScript coders might have to jump into the transpiled "main.lua" file from time to time to find out what went wrong.
 So if the Lua file is a mess, then troubleshooting runtime errors could become very difficult.
-In pratice though, this is **not a problem** because the generated Lua code is very close to the TypeScript code, with all of the same variable names, function names, and so on.
+In practice though, this is **not a problem** because the generated Lua code is very close to the TypeScript code, with all of the same variable names, function names, and so on.
 So for any given line of Lua code, it is utterly trivial to Ctrl+Shift+F and find the corresponding line of TypeScript code.

 It's also important to remember that runtime errors are **very rare** in IsaacScript land - that's the whole point of using TypeScript in the first place!